Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Introduction

-Inspired by the slimmable neural network that trains an elastic CNN model with multiple width multipliers to fit different efficiency constraints at runtime \cite{yu2018slimmable}, we present a Doubly Slimmable Transformer (DST) framework to support model slimming in both the width and depth directions of the Transformer.
-The DST framework is general enough to be seamlessly integrated with arbitrary Transformer-based VQA models to support training a single model once and then obtaining multiple efficient submodels of various widths and depths at runtime.
-We take two typical Transformer-based VQA approaches, \emph{i.e.}, MCAN \cite{yu2019mcan} and UNITER \cite{chen2019uniter}, as the reference models to incorporate into the DST framework, resulting in the slimmable MCAN$_\texttt{DST}$ and UNITER$_\texttt{DST}$ models, respectively.
-As shown in Fig. \ref{fig:dst_ind_example}, MCAN$_\texttt{DST}$ and UNITER $_\texttt{DST}$ either outperform existing state-of-the-art VQA models with similar model sizes or achieve comparable performance with much smaller models.
+Inspired by the slimmable neural network that trains an elastic CNN model with multiple width multipliers to fit different efficiency constraints at runtime \cite{yu2018slimmable}, we present a bilaterally slimmable Transformer (BST) framework to support model slimming in both the width and depth directions of the Transformer, where the width is the hidden dimensionality of each layer and the depth is the number of layers.
+As shown in Fig. \ref{fig:scheme}, the BST framework can generally be seamlessly integrated with arbitrary Transformer-based VQA models to support training a single model only once and then pruning it to obtain multiple efficient submodels of various widths and depths at inference time.
+It is worth noting that each resulting submodel directly inherits a specific portion of the parameters of the full model and does not require further model finetuning.
+We take three typical Transformer-based VQA approaches, \emph{i.e.}, MCAN \cite{yu2019mcan}, UNITER \cite{chen2019uniter}, and CLIP-ViL \cite{shen2021much}, as the reference models to incorporate into the BST framework, resulting in the slimmable MCAN$_\texttt{BST}$, UNITER$_\texttt{BST}$, and CLIP-ViL$_\texttt{BST}$ models, respectively.
+As shown in Fig. \ref{fig:bst_ind_example}, the resulting slimmable models either outperform their existing state-of-the-art counterparts at similar model sizes or achieve comparable performance at much smaller model sizes.

-To our knowledge, our study is the \emph{first} attempt to explore efficient and elastic models for VQA.
-The most closely related study to our work is the DynaBERT approach \cite{hou2020dynabert}, which also investigates slimmable Transformer architectures.
-In contrast to our DST framework, which supports arbitrary Transformer-based architectures for VQA, DynaBERT focuses on the pretrained BERT model for NLP tasks.
-In terms of methodology, our DST is different from DynaBERT in terms of slimming strategy and training algorithm, resulting in a higher compression ratio and less training time.
-More details will be described in the following sections.
+To the best of our knowledge, our study is the first attempt to explore efficient and elastic models for VQA.
+The most closely related studies to our work is the DynaBERT approach \cite{hou2020dynabert} and the RWSAN approach \cite{qin2022deep}.
+DynaBERT also investigates slimmable Transformer architectures.
+In contrast to our BST framework, which supports arbitrary Transformer-based architectures for VQA, DynaBERT focuses on pretrained BERT model for NLP tasks.
+In terms of methodology, our BST is different from DynaBERT in terms of the slimming strategy and training strategy, resulting in better model performance and less training time.
+RWSAN investigates lightweight VQA models by introducing residual weight-sharing attention (RWSA) layers, resulting in a VQA model with many fewer parameters.
+In contrast to our BST framework, RWSAN cannot reduce computational costs and fit the efficiency constraints of different platforms adaptively.